aionnetwork/explorer_UI/aion-ui/README.md

    ```
 ## Dashboard Messages

+There are three (3) main messaging states of the dashboard: Loading, Empty & Invalid

 ### Loading

-Data is being retrieved from the server
+Data is being retrieved from the server.

 ### Empty

-No data was found for the specified parameters
+No data was found for the specified parameters.

 ### Invalid

-The parameters entered are incorrect
+The parameters entered are incorrect.

 # Version

 ## 2.0.1

-- feedback form
+- Feedback form added
-- mobile responsive
+- Improvement in mobile responsiveness
-- footer
+- Footer expanded it include other links
-- improved messaging
+- Improved dashboard messaging
-- easy copy (rightclick)
+- Easy copy table cells(rightclick)
+- Links in transaction details for contract creation
+- Paging contract list
+- Date filter for paging tables
 - dark mode